Lubeckk/VerrenNox/README.md

-- 👋 Hi, I’m @VerrenNox Engineer and Data Scientist for SOCprime in Dtat threat.
+- 👋 Hi, I’m @VerrenNox Engineer and Data Scientist for SOCprime in Data threat.
 I will be list only two types of repositories here.
 Patchwork and Remediation.

 - 👀 I’m interested in all the Metrics and Technology.